Kuwait City Gay Travel

 As you will read in the final section of this Kuwait gay travel guide, gay individuals people have no rights in Kuwait.
 You may ask why I would want to visit such a place.
 My answer is that I love Arab language and culture.

-Although it is sad that LGBT people cannot express themselves freely in Kuwait, this does not mean that there are not kind and open-minded people in Kuwait.
+Although it is sad that Kuwait LGBT people cannot express themselves freely, this does not mean that there are not kind and open-minded people in Kuwait.

 Kuwait City Experiences for the Gay Traveler